Mukah Polytechnic

 Mukah Sarawak Polytechnic (Politeknik Mukah; abbreviated as PMU) is a TVET institute located in Mukah, Sarawak which is the first in central region of Sarawak.
 Being the twentieth polytechnic in Malaysia, PMU is the third polytechnic in Borneo island after Kuching Sarawak Polytechnic and Kota Kinabalu Polytechnic.
-The campus is built on a 100-acre site and is equipped with modern infrastructure and state of the art educational facilities.
+The campus is built on a 100-acre site.

 The institute first operation began at Sibu Technical Secondary School in 2004.
 The first intake of students was in July 2005 session with pilot courses such as Certificate in Information Technology, Certificate in Civil Engineering and Certificate in Business Studies.
 Course offerings increased a year later where Diploma level courses were also offered by all five major academic departments.
 When PMU first started it had only 156 students, but in 2010 the population has increased to 3,144.